There’s a silent, invisible battle raging in a place we all travel.

 According to the Bureau of Labor Statistics, the path to a cybersecurity career usually includes a bachelor's degree in a computer-related field.
 Purdue Global's Bachelor of Science in Cybersecurity includes course topics such as certified ethical hacking, intrusion detection and incidence response, networking security, computer forensics, and digital forensics, which are all good choices for students interested in seeing whether they could succeed in a career as a white hat.

 At the graduate level at Purdue Global, students in the Master of Science in Cybersecurity Management concentrate on cybersecurity strategy, policy, and administration with a forward-looking focus.
-Several Purdue Global certificates also cater to information security and computer forensics, as does its Master of Science in Information Technology with a specialization in information security and assurance.
+Several Purdue Global online IT certificates also cater to information security and computer forensics, as does its Master of Science in Information Technology with a specialization in information security and assurance.

 While strong IT skills are an obvious job requirement, strong analytical, strategic, and communication skills are equally important.

 "Although there are many opportunities available for qualified IT security professionals with an aptitude for software, systems, and networks, today's IT security analysts also need to think strategically and possess excellent oral and written communication skills to work effectively within an organization," said Dr. Chicone.